Phone: 800-241-4400 Email: firstname.lastname@example.org

 - Frames of the Olympic downdraft gas kilns are built of heavy angle iron and metal tubing

 - Kiln walls are 4 ½” insulating brick with 1” ceramic fiberboard and 1” air space created by the tube frame

 - The exterior of the downdraft gas kilns are durable stainless steel

 - Fiber and brick DownDrafts are built with double insulated floors, consisting of brick and ceramic fiberboard.

-The DownDraft Car kiln s have a heavy gauge iron track for rolling the kiln floor and door in and out of the kiln chamber.
+Also available are the Olympic DownDraft Car kilns.
+The car kilns include a heavy gauge iron track for rolling the kiln floor and door in and out of the kiln chamber.